kairrro/svelte-template/README.md

 # Kyros Svelte Template
-Contains Tailwind CSS, removes default CSS styling from browsers and a bit more.
+Contains Tailwind CSS, removes default CSS styling from browsers and does a bit more.